UCR-Robotics/ee106/docs/lab6.rst

 #.
 Demo: not required

 #.
-Due time: 11:59, May 30, Friday
+Due time: 11:59, Feb 27, Friday

 #.
 Files to submit:

    - lab6_report.pdf
    - motion_planning.py
+   - trajectory_generation.py

 #.
 Grading rubric:

-   + \+ 50%  Clearly describe your approach and explain your code in the lab report.
+   + \+ 20%  Clearly describe your approach and explain your codes in the lab report.
+For trajectory generation, plot the trajectory and discuss the results under different parameters ( + \+ 20% ).
-   + \+ 50%  Implement A* algorithm and pass all test cases.
+   + \+ 40%  Implement A* algorithm and pass all test cases.
+   + \+ 40%  Pass all waypoints using 3rd order polynomial trajectories.
    + \- 15%  Penalty applies for each late day.